 This means that a car battery will not have enough stamina to handle inverter loading, so always buy an inverter battery for your power inverter.

 An inverter battery is a deep cycle battery.
 It is designed to discharge most of its capacity unlike a starter battery (car battery) that is designed to deliver a high amount of current over a short time to start the engine.

-While a deep cycle inverter can last 2 to 3 years when used with a power inverter a car battery will struggle to go 6 months.
+While a deep cycle battery can last 2 to 3 years when used with a power inverter a car battery will struggle to go 6 months.

 Inverter Battery Features

-From the discussion it is easy to conclude that the first feature of an inverter battery is that it has to be the deep cycle type.
+From the discussion it is easy to conclude that the first feature to lookout for is that it has to be the deep cycle type.
 This will ensure it supplies the required power without reducing the longevity of the battery.

 Types of Inverter Battery

 You basically have two types of inverter battery to choose from; the sealed-maintenance-free (SMF) battery and the tubular battery.
-The SMF battery is the most convenient type of inverter battery.
+The SMF battery is the most convenient type.
 You just connect it and forget it as it requires no maintenance.
 It is also safe indoors since it is sealed and emits no harmful gases.
 They last 2 to 3 years.

 Tubular batteries are more complicated and require little maintenance.
 Unlike the SMF battery that you install and forget, you need to remember to at least top up the water of your tubular battery (like every 6 month or as needed).